 The design of the Moff Band itself is simple.
 I got a review copy, a pink plastic bracelet with a sensor the size of a watch face.
 It had a purple rectangular button on the side and a little dash on the button that lit up when the band turned on.
 It was also pretty comfortable to wear around.
 My first thought when I put it on was that if the toy didn't work, you could definitely wear it as a piece of high tech looking jewelry.

-Once I went back and tapped start, the app connected to my band with the click of a button and a wave of my arm.
-Then I was asked four questions (my name, dominant arm, age and gender) to set up the device.
+You don't get an instruction manual, but there are details on the web site on how to set up the device.
+There's also an app, called Moff, which I downloaded to my smartphone as well.
+The app connected to my band, and then asked four questions (my name, dominant arm, age and gender) to set up the device.
 Overall, I was able to start playing in less than a minute.

 Start your own band

 There were rows of options to choose from.
 I could click the sword button and sound like a pirate when I swiped my arm.
 But not only that—I could use four different types of swords too.
 I could also be a ninja, wizard, rock star, tennis player… The list goes on.
 I could bring my stuffed animals to life by making cat, dog, horse and lion sounds.

 The drums were especially cool, because you could hit the cymbal or drum depending on where you swiped your arm.
 And with two people, one on the guitar and the other on the drums, you could start a band.
 I'm past the age of playing pretend with My Little Pony and foam swords, but I was still excited to try out all the sounds.

 There were more things you unlocked the longer you played.
 You could only get the motorcycle sound, for example, after playing for a week.
 There were also some sounds that you had to download to play.